weiiyii/ContactMe/README.md

 # InstaContact

-A contact manager that users can manage their list of contacts.
+InstaContact is a contact manager app that helps users to manage their list of contacts.

 Created by